SoftwareEngineeringNCSU101/BurnoutExtreme/README.md

 - **📍 Event Mapping**: Our Google Maps integration enhances your experience by providing detailed information about fitness events.
 Find nearby activities, view routes, and explore new locations, making every event an adventure.

-In today's fast-paced world, maintaining health is a challenge.
-But with the right tools and community, this challenge becomes an enjoyable journey.
-And BurnoutExtreme is here to make sure of that.
 ---
 ## 🌟 Key Features